phaserjs/phaser/README.md

 * Docs typo fixes (thanks @dedoubleyou1)
 * You can now access the intensity of the Camera shake effect via the getter / setter `Camera.shakeIntensity`.
 Useful if you wish to tween the intensity while running. (thanks @drhayes #2443)
 * The Arcade Physics overlap method would return false if two bodies were overlapping but neither had any velocity (i.e. they were embedded into each other)
+* PIXI.defaultRenderer is now set to `null` in Game.destroy, allowing it to be reset if a new Game instance is created on the same page (thanks @xtforgame ##2474)

 ### Bug Fixes